 Connect With Other Bloggers

-It’s a great idea to connect with other bloggers.
+It’s a great idea to connect with others who share the blogging lifestyle.
 They’re nice people.
 You can help engage with content, and join comment sections, and read posts, and perhaps contribute to community efforts or trends or challenges.
 This not only connects you with bloggers, but can help you share audiences.